ory-corp/planning-automation-action/README.md

 ## Testing

-Create files `.secrets` and `.env` based on sample files and adjust prData.json so that the test targets real PR in a real project.
+This action can be run from localhost against existing PR, repo and project to confirm that it works as intended.
-Run `make test`
+Create files `.secrets` and `.env` based on sample files and adjust prData.json Run `make test`